The Educators Credit Union Story

 Whether you are interacting with us on the phone, over the computer or in person, we are dedicated to providing you with sincere, personal service.
 Outside of work, we believe in being active participants in the local community through fundraising and volunteering.
 It takes a village, and we are honored to be a part of yours.

 The Mark of Excellence is a distinctive representation of Educators Credit Union’s core values.
 Each petal on the flower represents one of our core values: honesty, integrity, fairness, respect and excellence.
 The stem of the flower is an “E,” which represents Educators Credit Union.

 When you see the Mark, you know that it has Educators Credit Union’s seal of approval and it complies with those five fundamental values.

-While we started as the Racine Teachers Credit Union in 1937, membership at Educators Credit Union is not just for educators.
-Educators is open to anyone who lives in our 11-county service area: Dane, Green, Jefferson, Kenosha, Milwaukee, Ozaukee, Racine, Rock, Walworth, Washington, and Waukesha counties, no matter your job title.
+While we started as the Racine Teachers Credit Union in 1937, membership at Educators Credit Union is not just for teachers.
+Educators is open to anyone who lives in our 11-county service area: Dane, Green, Jefferson, Kenosha, Milwaukee, Ozaukee, Racine, Rock, Walworth, Washington and Waukesha counties, no matter your job title.

 With just a deposit of $5 to your Prime Share Savings account, you can become a member-owner of Educators Credit Union.
 If you ever need to close your Educators account, you will receive this $5 deposit back.